Clarifai/old-docs/api-guide/api-overview/api-clients.md

 ## gRPC Clients

-For new projects, we recommend using one of the auto-generated clients built using [gRPC](https://grpc.io/).
-These clients may offer better performance since they use a gRPC channel where the network transfer of the data is optimized.
-The data is serialized with [Protocol Buffers](https://developers.google.com/protocol-buffers/).
+To use the Clariafi API, we recommend either using HTTP+JSON directly, or one of the new Clarifai API clients that are build using [gRPC](https://grpc.io/).
+These clients offer increased performance compared to both HTTP+JSON and the legacy clients, since networking and data serialization are optimized.

-Since the gRPC clients are auto-generated, they will always have the latest available Clarifai API feature-set.

-It's possible to make these clients using the standard HTTP+JSON channel, while enjoying a better auto-completion support in most IDEs \(compared to building and parsing JSON directly\), and easily being able to switch to using a gRPC channel when/if desired.

-The gRPC clients below are currently available and we'll be adding more as time goes on.

 | Available gRPC Clients |
 | :--- |